ljl-covid/links/README.md

 ## North America

+* [1Point3Acres COVID-19 in US and Canada](https://coronavirus.1point3acres.com/en) with a map by state/province, and then detailed subsections with counties or other divisions and specific case reports
 * [Virginia's Department of Health tracker](http://www.vdh.virginia.gov/coronavirus/) for the US state of Virginia
 * [COVID-19 Canadian Outbreak Tracker](https://resources-covid19canada.hub.arcgis.com/app/eb0ec6ffdb654e71ab3c758726c55b68) based on the data from [ViriHealth](https://virihealth.com/)